outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

+  - organize security methods
-  - add 'because' operator to link each decision to an intent or assumption
+    - add 'because' operator to link each decision to an intent, implication, interpretation, or assumption
     - vms, servers, networks, encryption algorithms with intent & approved actions (browse web, email, edit doc, test software)
     - approved workflows: use components like approved action sequences of previous sessions as the site matches requested actions
-    - centralized data store: if you go to a site for 'change your address intent', it infers & confirms your address with an address storing server/network rather than you having to type it
+    - centralized data store: if you go to a site for 'change your address intent', it retrieves or infers & confirms your updated address with an address storing server/network that picked it up from an original update you submitted with authorization procedures, rather than you having to update it everywhere
     - code changing per request: once code-generation is automated, generate slightly different site code for each request (swap out dependencies, use alternative functions or workflows that have ambiguous/neutral impact on intent & execution)
+    - request demand-supply matching: assign cause to each intent (I have to go to the car insurance site bc the insurance provider submitted a request to pay a bill to a third party request tracker that approves site access requests)
+    - changing encyption algorithms on server & client according to a function with ambiguities built in (following a particular algorithm with different algorithms for example)
+    - request metadata matching: one person couldnt execute two simultaneous processes or requests without software (verifying requests across sites with anonymizing functions), so check for approved 'bot developer' intents or check for computations done on computer that would preclude a particular process

   - example of how the physics system has structures preventing certain cascading change types (local scope bubbling) & allowing others (nuclear chain reactions), partially through forces like gravity keeping objects at a distance: https://www.sciencealert.com/time-travel-through-a-quantum-world-has-nothing-to-fear-from-the-butterfly-effect
   - physics vertexes